Wandalen/wTools/module/core/cli_fmt/docs/api/002_help_api.md

 6. If `data.option_groups` is empty and `data.options` is non-empty: emits `"{bold}Options:{rst}"` section with names padded to `opt_name_width` (backward compat).
 7. If `data.examples` is non-empty: emits `"{bold}Examples:{rst}"` section; each entry with a present desc appends `  # {text}`; entries without desc emit the invocation bare.

 Column padding uses minimum-width alignment.
-For commands (step 4) and legacy options (step 6), the column width equals the style-configured field width plus the column gap.
+For commands (step 4) and legacy options (step 6), the column width equals the larger of the style-configured field width and the longest entry name in that section — the configured value is a floor — plus the column gap.
 For arguments (step 3) and option groups (step 5), the column width equals the maximum entry name length in that section or group only, followed by a 2-space separator — the gap is not included in this width.
-Padding is a minimum — names longer than the computed width are not truncated.
+Padding is a minimum — a name longer than the configured floor widens the column rather than being truncated or overflowing.

 ### Error Handling